-1. Collection of Information from Website Visitors – Health Options may collect information regarding its website visitors and the computers they use, such as e-mail addresses, files downloaded, home server domain names, type of computer, search engine, operating system and web browser.
-Health Options may also collect information the visitor submits on-line when the visitor completes forms or surveys, sends e-mail messages or enters other data into website fields.
-In the event an e-mail is addressed to specific Health Options staff or is sent using the “Contact Us” option of this website, Health Options may retain the message for up to one year.
+1. Collection of Information from Website Visitors– Health Options may collect information regarding its website visitors and the computers they use, such as email addresses, files downloaded, home server domain names, type of computer, search engine, operating system and web browser.
+Health Options may also collect information the visitor submits online when the visitor completes forms or surveys, sends emails, or enters other data into website fields.
+In the event an email is addressed to specific Health Options staff or is sent using the “Contact Us” portion of this website, Health Options may retain the message for up to one year.
 Health Options uses information and discloses it to third parties as permitted by law and to the least extent necessary.

 Health Options may contact website visitors regarding membership issues, including specific issues affecting a member and general issues affecting groups of members, for example, changes to the Member Handbook, privacy statement, business practices or Health Options policies.